Fatal stabbing, targeted shooting under investigation in Vancouver

 Turkiye President Recep Tayyip Erdogan won reelection Sunday, extending his increasingly authoritarian rule into a third decade in a country reeling from high inflation and the aftermath of an earthquake that levelled entire cities.

+Fight still ahead for Texas' Ken Paxton after historic impeachment deepens GOP divisions

+The historic impeachment of Texas Attorney General Ken Paxton was just the first round of a Republican brawl over whether to banish one of their own in America's biggest red state after years of criminal accusations.

-Blais scores 2 as Canada downs Germany 5-2 for record 28th title at hockey worlds
+Blais scores twice, Canada beats Germany 5-2 to win gold at men's hockey worlds

 Samuel Blais scored two goals to rally Canada to a 5-2 victory over Germany in the final of the ice hockey world championship on Sunday.